V33RU/CommandInWiFi-Zeroclick/README.md

 -------------------------------
+### Disclaimer
+- Purpose of the Code: If this code is for testing or educational purposes, ensure it's used ethically and legally.
+- IoT Security Testing: As an IoT Security Engineer, using such a setup could be part of a penetration testing toolkit to assess how devices behave under different network conditions.

 ### Description :
 This code is designed to interact with Wi-Fi SSIDs stored on client devices.
 It is common knowledge that devices save Wi-Fi SSIDs internally, and understanding how they store and discover these SSID names is crucial.